Our site is in soft launch as we enhance features and update content.

 • Kitchen setup: 1 kitchen tent, 1 dining tent, kitchen equipment

-• Furnishings: Table, chairs and carpet
+• Furnishings: Table and chairs

 • Power: Solar panel or generator (depending on group size) for lighting and charging personal devices (phones and headlamps)